KireinaHoro/research-plan/main.typ

 smart @nic with cache-coherent interconnects would pose new challenges for virtualization and multi-tenancy, since conventional PCIe #[@sriov]-style virtualization technologies would not apply naively here.

-Telemetry data is crucial for analyzing performance and efficiency issues for complex distributed systems in datacenters.
-Dapper~@sigelman_dapper_2010 from Google is a distributed tracing platform for monitoring various metrics like
-@rpc tail latency, network usage, etc.  Fathom~@qureshi_fathom_2023 further integrates with Dapper, providing low-level network stack instrumentation for all connections in Google datacenters.
-The ubiquity of tracing and instrumentation needs in production datacenters forms a stark contrast against many research prototype systems that treat tracing as _exceptions_ rather than
-_norm_: disregarding traced endpoints by excluding them from the fast path limits the deployability of these systems.
-We intend to invest in this direction to allow our system to be deployable in production environments.

 === Security and Verification